In an interview by Paul Bradshaw

 my problem, my issues, my pain."

-But one of the easiest ways to get rid
+the easiest ways to get rid

 of pain is to get your focus off yourself